guigrpa/storyboard/README.md

 // ...
 ```

-Maybe you noticed that the `trace` call does not produce any output.
+Maybe you noticed that the `trace` call produces no output by default.
 See [Log filtering](#log-filtering) to understand why.

 ### Sources

-Namespace your logs for readability, as well as to allow finer-grained filtering later on.
+Namespace your logs for readability, as well as to allow finer-grained [filtering](#log-filtering) later on.

 ```js
 story.info("http", "GET /api/item/25");